sdupjj/ACAK/README.md

 ﻿# ACAK
-1. Current version: 0.9.3 i
+1. Current Core version: 0.9.3 j
-2. Current status: only core code is provided.
+2. Avalaible Plugin: "Plugin Time 0.1.xlsm"
 3. If you have any comment/suggestion/idea/complain, please send to me sdupjj1987@163.com .

 # Please download the XLSM file and explore it：）